SmalltalkZen/phriak/README.md

 currentUser contentType.  "=> 'application/json'"  "this is the default type" currentUser lastModified. "=> 4 March 2015 11:25:49 pm"

+"When updating existing objects, be sure to read-before-write" currentUser := users at: 'user-123'.
+"This loads the latest causal context (object version)" currentUser
+		data: '{ id: "user-123", name: "Some New Value" }';
+		store.

 "Delete an object"
 users removeKey: 'user-123'.```